-City of Decatur leaders anxious about status of Legacy Park annexation billThe former United Methodist Children's Home in Decatur.
+City of Decatur leaders anxious about status of Legacy Park annexation billThe former United Methodist Children's Home campus in Decatur.
 Photo by Dan Whisenhunt

 Want to shop local?
 Check out our business directory!
 Click here to see what our advertisers have to offer.